-I was drunk and dancing, fueled by cheap whiskey that tasted both salty and potent.
+I was drunk and dancing, fueled by bad whiskey both salty and strong.
 It was a few days after the New Year and I was off to my usual drunken start.
 I sweated through my only good shirt as I shuffled to funk music in a basement club with mirror-lined walls.
 It felt like 1970 something down there.
 At the end of the night I was falling over on the sidewalk and then into the street.
 My roomies were with and called a cab but I insisted on sleeping in my car.
-Before this night began I knew there was no chance I’d escape in a sober state and so made up a bed in the trunk.
+Before the night began I knew there was no chance I’d escape in a sober state so made up a trunk bed.
 I got in the backseat and tried buckling myself in as if I were to be driven.
-No sooner had I secured my safety than I started yakking down my dress shirt.
+No sooner had I secured my safety than I yakked down my dress shirt.
 I faded in and out all while spewing whiskey bile and broccoli chunks.
-Eventually I was well enough to crawl to my trunk, drag some blankets across me, and slip into beauty sleep.
+Eventually I was well enough to crawl to my trunk, drag some blankets across me, and slip into sleep.
 The next morning I saw the lines of vomit dried across my clothing.
 Damn, that was my only good shirt.

 For the next week I found bits of barf in the interior of my car.
-Atop my trunk bed’s top blanket lay a graying pile that’d come out of me.
+Atop my trunk bed’s top blanket lay a graying pile that came out of me.
 Its consistency was akin to wet oats.
-I sprayed it all with 409 and Febreze, both to minimal effect.
+I sprayed it over with 409 and Febreze, both to minimal effect.
 I chose to ignore the trunk for now and soon forgot all about it.
 I cleaned the backseat as best I could and called it good.
 A couple weeks later I was picking up a girl for a date-type situation.
 My car still stank of yak.
-I gave it all a heavy dose of spray and let air in through the windows.
+I gave it a heavy dose of spray and let air in through the windows.
 The scent was masked but its undercurrent carried through.
-Once she was scooped we spoke of the hobo lady who’d been prowling as I waited.
-I teased that if this didn’t go well I could always try my charms on the hobo.
-My date explained how there was a shelter nearby though this lady didn’t seem to be staying there.
-A guy who sometimes did once asked my date to come visit him for their own date-type situation.
+Once my date was scooped we spoke of the hobo lady who prowled as I waited.
+I teased that if this didn’t go well I could always try my charms on her.
+My date explained there was a shelter nearby though this lady didn’t seem to be staying there.
+A guy who did once asked my date to visit for their own date-type situation.
 She declined.
-I wasn’t sure if my puke car was much more romantic.
+I wasn’t sure if my puke crusted car was any more romantic.

-After we were done she studied each one, laughing or asking for the story behind it.
-I gave her their histories and took more from my closet, showing her the new finds.
-She’d redressed in lingerie from the grocery store but I was still naked.
+After we finished she studied each one, laughing or asking for the story behind it.
+I gave her their histories and took more from my closet, showing off the new finds.
+She’d redressed in lingerie from the grocery store but I remained naked.
 I told her how I’ve been saving these signs for years.
 How once a week I spray the wall with Febreze.
 How sometimes the signs are caked in human feces when I find them on the street.
 At the end of the night I brought her home and she said she’d text me.
-I never heard from her again.
+We fucked once more then never spoke again.

 The day after my night of dancing and whiskey puke I shook out the barf blanket.
-Grey chunks scattered off its quilted pattern.
-In the ensuing weeks the trunk grew smelly.
-At first I’d spray it with solvents but over time just let it be.
-Now it was a few weeks after my date, a near month since puking, and I was prepping for another night of in-town trunk sleep.
-I went to a late night comedy show and got drunk off some leftover swill from my whiskey night.
-By the time the show was over I was back to sober but there was no point in risking it.
-I was prepped for this and so bedded down beside an industrial building.
-Just a few feet from my car a hobo was sleeping beneath a tent made from an upside down bicycle with a tarp draped across it.
+Gray chunks scattered off its quilted pattern.
+In the ensuing weeks the trunk turned smelly.
+At first I’d spray it with solvents but over time let it be.
+Now it was weeks after my date, a near month since puking, and I was prepping for another night of trunk sleep.
+I went to a comedy show and got drunk off swill.
+By the time the show was over I was back to sober but saw no point in risking it.
+I’d prepped for this so bedded down beside an industrial building.
+A few feet from my car a hobo slept beneath an upside down bicycle with a tarp draped across it.
 As I slammed the trunk lid atop me I heard the rustle of his tarp, the noise stirring him from slumber.

-As I slept there was a persistent musty smell, much like that of a flooded basement.
-The sleep was cold but okay and come morning there was rain.
+In my chamber I noticed a musty odor much like a flooded basement.
+The sleep was cold and come morning there was rain.
 The bike hobo was gone and soon I left too.
-We deserted the area and now no one would ever know that two people just spent the night there.
-After returning home I inspected the puke blanket and noticed a new formation: polka-dot patterns of blackish mold.
-All night I’d slept with this thing over my face, its cloth like wraps across a mummy.
+We deserted the area and now no one would know that two people just spent the night there.
+After returning home I inspected the puke blanket and noticed a new formation: polka-dot patterns of black mold.
+All night I’d slept with this thing on my face, its cloth like wraps across a mummy.
 I tossed it to the trash and laid down another.
 The trunk bed was my second home and I needed to keep it cozy.

-I finally vacuumed the last bits of barf and sprinkled bleach to fight the mold.
+I finally vacuumed the last bits of barf and sprinkled bleach to fight the infection.
 There’d be more nights in here and moldy lungs wasn’t a descriptor I desired.
-The trunk aired out and once again became habitable.
-I read a book about a man train hopping with hoboes and it brought back my dormant need to sleep in the trunk with intention.
-Ever since my balls filled with blood I’ve been planted in Portland, biding time ’til my testicles rot from this body or I get some insurance.
+The trunk aired out and was once again habitable.
+I read a book about train hopping with hoboes and it brought back my need to sleep in the trunk with intention.
 I was antsy to get back on the streets for a wander.
-So I found a basement comedy show, sipped vodka in my car outside the venue, and went to the streets after the comics were done.
+I found a basement comedy show, sipped vodka outside the venue, then turned to the streets after the comics completed.

-Sometimes when I’m drunk I lose focus and mutter to myself, becoming fixated on a phrase.
-Sometimes it’s the pleasure of my tongue running through the wet interior of its home.
-On this night I found myself alone and so spoke in nonsense and licked myself with vigor.
-I crossed the Burnside Bridge over the wide Willamette River into downtown.
-Burnside is where many bums sleep as at the end of the bridge there’s a shelter.
-I passed at least a dozen bags set over cardboard mats, each acting as mattress to a human tucked away.
-I was ostensibly out looking for discarded hobo signs to add to my collection but didn’t know if I’d find any.
-Unlike afternoons or a weekend night the streets were mostly absent of both cars and people.
+When I’m drunk I lose focus and mutter, becoming fixated on a phrase.
+Sometimes it’s for the fun of a tongue running through the wet interior of its home.
+On this night I found myself alone and so spoke in nonsense, licking myself with vigor.
+I crossed the Burnside Bridge over the wide Willamette River to downtown.
+Burnside is where bums sleep as at the end there’s a shelter.
+I passed a dozen bags set over cardboard mats, each acting as mattress to a human tucked away.
+I was ostensibly looking for discarded hobo signs to add to my collection but didn’t know if I’d find any.
+Unlike afternoons or a weekend night the streets were mostly absent of cars and people.

-Set atop a trash can was a styrofoam box of half-eaten Chinese.
+With little to do I searched for food.
+Set atop a trash can sat a box of half-eaten Chinese.
 I decided it’d be mine if I found nothing better.
-At the curb was a ragged young man whispering both to himself and those using the crosswalk.
+At the curb just feet away stood a man whispering to both himself and those on the crosswalk.
 I leaned against the trash with an ear his way but couldn’t make out the mutterings.
-I left the food to him and set out to see what else I could find.
+I left the food for him and set out to see what else I could find.

-On the berm outside Chipotle were a few green bins.
-I looked to see if I was alone and then flipped their tops.
+On the berm outside Chipotle stood green bins.
+I looked to see if I was alone then flipped their tops.
 Each was filled with garbage bags of food both packed and pristine.
 I picked out chips, burritos, and a bag whose bottom sagged beneath fifteen pounds of rice and beans.
-There was more in these bins than I could ever carry.
+There was more in here than I could ever carry.
 I gobbled a few handfuls from the swamp of beans.
 Not bad.
 After wiping my hands in the grass I gathered as many chips as I could along with the bag of loose food and carried them to safety.
-I squirreled it all in a bush and walked another eight or nine blocks to Jimmy John’s.
+I squirreled it in a bush then walked eight or nine blocks to Jimmy John’s.
 There I pulled a bag of gloves and cups mixed with meats and breads.
 People from a bar streamed by but I kept my head in the trash and was really too drunk to care.

-I hauled my bag of trash back to the bush where I was keeping my Chipotle horde.
-I did my best to combine the two and make my way to the bridge.
+I hauled my bag of trash back to the bush where I stored my Chipotle horde.
+I did my best to combine the two then made way to the bridge to cross the water.
 I passed a homeless couple hunkered down in a doorway, both asleep for the night.
 I thought of laying out chips for them but didn’t.
 I got to a bridge though this was different than the one I came in on.
 The rice and beans tore through the bag and dripped on my pants.
-By the time I closed the thirty block gap between me and my car I was messy and much of the unpackaged food was gone.
-Back at the car I parsed through the Jimmy John’s, pulling out food and setting it in the passenger seat.
-I put the rice and beans in my trunk but noticed they were spilling everywhere.
+By the time I closed the thirty block gap between me and my car much of the food was gone.
+Back at my ride I parsed through the Jimmy John’s, pulling out food and setting it in the passenger seat.
+I put the rice and beans in my trunk but saw they were spilling everywhere.
 Some even wound up on the window.
-I decided to chuck them and so in three trips hauled that and the rest of the trash to someone’s bin set out for the garbage man.
+I decided to chuck them so in three trips hauled the trash to someone’s bin.

-I had a sandwich and chips then went to bed in the trunk, half listening to a podcast as I drifted away.
+I ate a sandwich and chips then went to bed in the trunk, half listening to a podcast as I drifted away.
 I was dirty, cold, and drunk but it’d been a fun night.
-I slept ’til sunrise, waking periodically due to street noise or my sore knees needing adjustment.
-Come morning I brought my haul back home and ate from it for days, having to throw out plenty of the bread as it grew stale.
+I slept ’til sunrise, waking often due to street noise or my sore knees needing adjustment.
+Come morning I brought my haul back home and ate from it for days, having to throw out plenty as it grew stale.

 Once again my car was filthy, this time with rice, beans, and sandwich toppings.
 I bleached and cleaned once more.
-Then about a month later I set out with purpose for another night of drunken garbage picking.
-As always I started off with a shitty comedy show and then made my way downtown.
+Then a month later I set out with purpose for another night of drunken garbage picking.
+As always I started off with a shitty comedy show then made way downtown.
 I drank warm Budweiser from a dirty can.
-I was on an off-street and soon came across a group of girls smoking on the berm.
-Their embers and the streetlights were all that lit them.
-The one nearest said something though I had to take out my headphones and ask to hear it again.
+I was on an off-street and came across girls smoking on the berm.
+Embers and streetlights were all that lit them.
+The one nearest said something though I had to take out my headphones and ask to hear again.

 “Sleeping somewhere warm tonight?” she repeated.

 “Nah, not tonight.”
 Her friend looked up and turned her head my way.
-There were at least a dozen ladies lined up out there, all late teens or early 20s.
+There were a dozen ladies lined up out here, all late teens or early 20s.
 Perhaps this was a shelter or halfway home.